-Prior to CBS 5 News, Catherine freelanced as a Special Correspondent for the television daily newsmagazine "Extra."
-Before that, she spent four years at KCBS-TV, in Los Angeles where she anchored the morning news, co-hosted an afternoon women's talk show and earned an Emmy Award nomination for her reporting from El Salvador following the aftermath of Hurricane Mitch.
+Prior to CBS 5 News, Catherine spent four years at KCBS-TV, in Los Angeles where she anchored the morning news, co-hosted an afternoon women's talk show and earned an Emmy Award nomination for her reporting from El Salvador following the aftermath of Hurricane Mitch.

 CBS 5 News marks Catherine's return to the valley.
 She anchored the weekday morning and noon newscasts for KPNX-TV from 1992 to 1998.
 During her six years there, Catherine won her first Emmy Award for reporting.
 She also worked as a health reporter and helped launch the award-winning breast cancer awareness program Buddy Check 12.
 Before that, Catherine anchored the news in South Bend, Ind., and McAllen, Texas.

 Catherine is an active member of the National Association of Hispanic Journalists.
-She is a current board member of the Arizona Latino Media Association (ALMA) and is a former member of the Fresh Start Women's Foundation Auxiliary Board and the Arizona Hispanic Chamber of Commerce Board of Directors.
+She is the current Secretary and board member of the Arizona Latino Media Association (ALMA) and is a former member of the Fresh Start Women's Foundation Auxiliary Board and the Arizona Hispanic Chamber of Commerce Board of Directors.

-Catherine has been honored with awards, including the ASU Gamma Alpha Omega Sorority's Latina Excellence Award for Arts/Media and the Girl Scouts 2006 Women of Distinction World Award of the Arts for championing creative endeavors of all types.
+Catherine has been honored with awards, including being named one of the AGUILA Youth Leadership Institute's 2013 honorees for individuals who lead with distinction, dedication and compassion within the community on behalf of its children; ASU Gamma Alpha Omega Sorority's Latina Excellence Award for Arts/Media and the Girl Scouts 2006 Women of Distinction World Award of the Arts for championing creative endeavors of all types.

-Catherine is also a proud mother of two, a motivational speaker, founder of the Sisterhood of Super Women and an avid runner.
+Catherine is also a proud mother of two, a newlywed, motivational speaker, founder of the Sisterhood of Super Women, a spin instructor and an avid runner.
 She's run 10 marathons since 2005, including the 2007, 2011 and 2012 Boston Marathons.